AU-BCE-EE/Hafner-2023-bls-wt-comp/README.md

 Scripts on application of ALFAM2 model to emission trials.
 The script `main.R` calls all others.

+## `scripts-bLS`
+Matlab and R scripts for processing raw bLS data to calculate measured ammonia emission.
+Data files are too large to include but scripts are still included here for partial reproducibility.

 ## `scripts-meas`
 Scripts for working with emission measurements and producing plots.
 The script `main.R` calls all others.